britram/pins/draft-trammell-inip-pins.md

 # Acknowledgments

-This document is an output of a design work on naming services at the Network Security Group at ETH Zurich.
-Thanks to the group, including Daniele Asoni and Stephen Shirley, for discussions leading to this document.
-Thanks as well to Andrew Sullivan and Suzanne Woolf for input and feedback.
+This document is, in part, an output of design work on naming services at the Network Security Group at ETH Zurich.
+Thanks to the group, including Daniele Asoni, Steve Matsumoto, and Stephen Shirley, for discussions leading to this document.
+Thanks as well to Ted Hardie, Wendy Selzter, Andrew Sullivan, and Suzanne Woolf for input and feedback.